• Skip to primary navigation

 Jump to Recipe

 Sincronizadas are a Mexican ham and cheese sandwich, melted between two crispy flour tortillas.
-This dish is quick to make and very satisfying, making it perfect for a quick lunch or dinner on a busy evening.
+This dish is quick to make and very satisfying, and this article will teach you how to make it perfectly.

 Hello Reader!
 I try my hardest to research recipes as best as I can before posting to ensure I am representing each culture correctly.
 If this recipe is from your country and I have made a mistake or you have suggestions for how to make it more authentic, I would love to hear!
 Please leave a comment below letting me know what should be different, and I will rework the recipe.
 It is always my intention to pay homage and respect to each cultural dish that I cook.
 Thanks for reading!

-This dish is one of those dishes.
+This recipe is one of those dishes.
 The main ingredients: ham and cheese.
 Sincronizadas, at their core, are a Mexican ham and cheese sandwich.

-Of course, Mexico has put its own spin on the dish.
+Of course Mexico has put their own spin on the dish.
 Instead of bread, they use flour tortillas.
-Instead of Swiss, they use Oaxaca.
-If you want a Honduran version of this recipe, check out this Baleadas Recipe!
+Instead of swiss they use oaxaca.

 The combination of flavors and textures is classic.
 Gooey, melty cheese is layered with savory ham and sandwiched between two crispy-on-the-outside, chewy-on-the-inside flour tortillas.